 Unfortunately, CyberGhost does not come with a free trial service and their monthly plan can even be quite pricey.
 On the flip side, the VPN service provider does have a 45-day money-back guarantee for you to get your money back and their longer-term plans are rather budget-friendly.

 - Zero-logs policy

-- Does not work reliably in China or UAE
+- Does not work reliably in China (Check out our review on the best VPN for China) or UAE

 - Slow connection through some servers

 Number of servers: 5,600+ | Server locations: 60+ | IP addresses: N/A | Maximum simultaneous connections: 6

 NordVPN is synonymous with internet security as this VPN service provider offers ultra-secure connection through its support of IKEv2/IPSec, OpenVPN, PPTP, and L2TOP protocols.
 In addition, NordVPN’s ‘Double VPN’ works to route your traffic through two hops of servers to offer users an extra layer of protection.